-Today’s scientific instruments, sensors and computer simulations are producing complex data at exponential rates—creating a virtual data deluge.
-Although these data represent an unprecedented resource, their size and complexity are overwhelming scientists’ current practices to extract useful information.
+Today’s scientific instruments, sensors and computer simulations are producing complex data at exponential rates, creating a virtual data deluge.
+Although these data represent an unprecedented resource, their size and complexity are overwhelming.
+What’s more, scientists are limited by current practices to extract useful information.

-Effectively harnessing these large and complex scientific datasets requires better tools, practices and new solutions.
-We need fundamentally different techniques for taking advantage of modern science data developed by an emerging, multidisciplinary type of research—data science.
+Effectively harnessing these large and complex scientific datasets requires fundamentally different techniques, better tools, and a new data-driven practice.
+These techniques are being developed by an emerging, interdisciplinary type of research called data science.

-Data scientists combine scientific expertise, computational knowledge and statistical skills to solve critical problems and make new discoveries.
-The research community recognizes the need for these skills, but the lack of academic incentives creates a critical shortage of practitioners.
-In other words, science may be data-rich, but will remain discovery-poor without the institutional commitment, people-power and technology needed to mine the data and reveal hidden breakthroughs.
+Data scientists combine scientific expertise, computational knowledge and statistical skills to build critical tools and make new discoveries.
+The research community recognizes the need for these skills, but the lack of academic incentives has created a critical shortage of practitioners.
+Science may be data-rich, but will remain discovery-poor without the institutional commitment, people-power and technology needed to mine data and reveal hidden breakthroughs.